 What is APDS?

-APDS is a progressive, underdiagnosed primary immunodeficiency (PI)1-3
+APDS is a progressive, underdiagnosed primary immunodeficiency (PI)1-4

 DIAGNOSING APDS

-APDS has been diagnosed as another PI or condition, causing delays in diagnosis4
+APDS has been misdiagnosed as another PI or condition, causing delays in correct diagnoses4

 Of 39 patients who had an initial clinical diagnosis other than APDS5: